MarkBind/markbind/docs/devGuide/design/serverSideRendering.md

 Conceptually, to prevent hydration issue, what we should always strive to achieve is a "universal application".

 It is not difficult to achieve a "universal application" per-se because we merely have to ensure two things:
-1) the initial states are the same between client-side and server-side.
+1) the initial state is the same between client-side and server-side.
 2) after compiling and rendering the Vue page application, the SSR HTML mark-up is not modified.

 Beyond achieving a "universal application", note that the HTML specifications should also be adhered to.